KxSystems/docs-v1/docs/reference/glossary.md

 : A function with _rank_ 2, i.e. that takes 2 arguments, e.g. `+`, `rotate`

 Conform
-: [Nouns](syntax/#nouns) conform if they are all either atoms or lists of the same _count_
+: _Lists_, _dictionaries_ and _tables_ conform if they are either _atoms_ or have the same _count_

 Control word
-: Control words interrupt the usual evaluation rules, e.g. by omitting expressions, signalling an error, defining a result and terminating evaluation
+: Control words interrupt the usual evaluation rules, e.g. by omitting expressions, terminating evaluation

 Count
-: The number of items in a _list_, keys in a _dictionary_ or rows in a _table_
+: The number of items in a _list_, keys in a _dictionary_ or rows in a _table_.
+The count of an atom is 1

 Derivative
 : The derived function returned by an _adverb_.